The Art and Science of Healing

 Why do I feel worse after acupuncture or herbs?

-Healing is not linear - sometimes you may feel worse on your way to feeling better.
-Please reach out if you are feeling worse after a treatment, and discuss whether there’s supportive practices you can do to help yourself on your way to feeling better, or evaluate whether my diagnosis was correct.
+Your body’s method for clearing deeply held illness is usually a bout of getting sick!
+Healing is not linear - sometimes you may feel temporarily worse on your way to feeling better.
+Please reach out if you are feeling worse after a treatment, and we can discuss whether there’s supportive practices you can do to help yourself on your way to feeling better, or sometimes we may need to evaluate whether my diagnosis was correct.
 Either way, it’s important to be in touch!

 What’s your particular approach to working with people?

-We work together: My goal is to empower you with the tools you need to support yourself in your healing process; sometimes those tools and prescriptions come during the first session, and sometimes it may take a couple sessions before I can let you know how you can support yourself.
-Sometimes, certain messages you have been sending your body through lifestyle habits, behaviors, or beliefs are oftentimes the very culprits preventing your body from healing.
-Therefore the ‘lifestyle prescriptions’ I prescribe are just as important as the time we spend together in treatment.
+We work together: My goal is to empower you with the tools you need to support yourself in your healing process; sometimes those tools and prescriptions come during the first session, and sometimes it may come in a couple sessions, and sometime they’re strewn throughout our work together.
+Often, certain messages you have been sending your body through lifestyle habits, behaviors, or beliefs are oftentimes the very culprits preventing your body from healing.
+Therefore the ‘lifestyle prescriptions’ I prescribe for you outside of our sessions together are just as important as the time we spend together in treatment.

 My goal is for you to thrive and to eventually feel empowered to take over your own care, and only require coming in for the occasional tune-up!